 Applicants will be required to provide a certain amount of information about their proposed development on the planning application form, including information about the waste streams to be managed and the maximum annual throughput in tonnes and / or void space in cubic metres.
 However, as the space available on the form is limited, a more comprehensive description of the proposed waste operations should be provided in the main supporting statement.

-To assist applicants, the policy sets out the key pieces of information they should provide to enable the Council to understand the types of operation proposed and the potential effects of the development on the environment and on the health, wellbeing and amenity of people living or working near the site.
-This information should be collated together into the summary included in the supporting statement.
+To assist applicants, the policy sets out the key pieces of information they should provide to enable the Council to understand the types of operation proposed and the potential effects of the development on the environment and on the health, wellbeing and amenity of people living or working near the site..

 The most appropriate place to set out, describe in detail and assess such a proposal against relevant planning policies is within a Planning Statement.
 In addition, if the development requires an Environmental Impact Assessment (as it represents Schedule 1 or 2 development), details should be included in an Environmental Statement.
+The following information should also be included in the supporting statement and / or on the planning application form:

+the type of waste facility or facilities proposed;

+the waste streams and types of waste to be managed;

+the types of operation to be carried out on the site;

+whether waste would be sourced locally, regionally or nationally;

+the maximum operational throughput in tonnes per annum;

+for waste disposal, the total void space to be infilled in cubic metres;

+the outputs from the operations, including waste residues;

+the expected fate and destination of the outputs;

+the number of associated vehicular movements;

+the number of jobs created.

 Resource Management and New Development